 It begs the question of whether Toyota will collaborate with Nvidia to bring out an autonomous hydrogen fleet of trucks when 5G LTE is available.
 Continental has said that autonomous vehicles will be ready after the 5G wireless technology is rolled out.

 Nvidia has quietly amassed the respect of all the car companies.
 Udacity, Audi, Tesla, and Toyota are a few that were shown at GTC17.
 Originally demoed at CES 2017 driving itself around a changing course, the AUDI Q7 Concept integrates BB8 technology for end-to-end deep learning.

 Nvidia described the AutonomouStuff car as essentially a DRIVE PX 2 on wheels.
 The car comes configured with our AI supercomputer, loaded with NVIDIA DriveWorks (perhaps a play on DreamWorks?), and comes pre-wired for sensors.

-Expect to see more Autonomous stuff, more discussions on Nanodegree, cloud-to-car platform for self-driving vehicles and techniques for enhancing computationally intensive algorithms for object detection, map localization, and path planning.
+Expect to see more Autonomous stuff, more discussions on Nanodegree, a cloud-to-car platform for self-driving vehicles, and techniques for enhancing computationally intensive algorithms for object detection, map localization, and path planning.

 We can’t keep up with the pace of change, let alone get ahead of it if all parts of the equation do not accelerate together.
 Accelerating all aspects of the architecture for autonomous driving is the ability to recognize and handle the nearly infinite number of scenarios encountered on the road.